Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Preliminaries

-\begin{proof}[Proof of Theorem \ref{thm: Airy LPP deviation}] We will essentially adapt the arguments from the proof of \cite[Theorem 6.7]{DOV} making use of the improved modulus of continuity estimates for the Airy line ensemble from \cite{wu2025applicationsoptimaltransportdyson}, which simplify parts of the proof, paying close attention to tail probabilities.
+\begin{proof}[Proof of Theorem~\ref{thm: Airy LPP deviation}] We will essentially adapt the arguments from the proof of \cite[Theorem~6.7]{DOV} making use of the improved modulus of continuity estimates for the Airy line ensemble from \cite{wu2025applicationsoptimaltransportdyson}, simplifying parts of the proof, paying close attention to tail probabilities.